g-ar/g-ar.github.io/posts/generating-music-with-sagemath-and-sonic-pi-examples/index.rst

 3 HMM Emitting Notes
 --------------------

 We may even use the notes of pleasant compositions to train Markov Models, which can later keep producing notes probabilistically.
-E.g. a 3 symbol model looks like
+E.g. a 3 symbol model looks like: (`Listen to HMM <https://soundcloud.com/user-591836524/hidden-markov-model-emitting-notes>`_)

 .. code:: python
     :number-lines: 1

     m = hmm.DiscreteHiddenMarkovModel([[1/3,1/2,1/6],[1/7,3/7,3/7],[1/4,1/4,1/2]], [[1,0,0],[0,1,0],[0,0,1]], [0,1,0], ["F", "Fs", "G"])
-    for j in m.sample(500):
+    for j in m.sample(100):
         send_message("/trigger/play", j)
         sleep(0.1)